ad-freiburg/ad-blog/content/post/project-date-time-computations/index.md

 }
 ```

-The query above also checked if the computed result was correct, as the dataset contained both birth and death date and the lifespan should be exacty the time between them.
+The query above also checked if the computed result was correct, as the dataset contained both birth and death date and the lifespan should be exactly the time between them.
 Strangely enough for some computations `?correct` was false, which indicated that the computation was faulty.
 After a closer look it was clear that these "errors" were caused by humans with multiple birth or death dates in Wikidata and therefore they don't matter in this project.

 The dataset also allowed for tests of the subtraction/addition of `xsd:dayTimeDuration` objects using this query (or it's counterpart):